 The online \textbf{multi-step weighted conformal prediction} (MWCP) method we propose here adapts the NexCP method to the online setting for time series forecasting.
 MWCP uses weighted quantile estimate for constructing prediction intervals, contrasting with the MSCP definitions where all nonconformity scores for calibration are implicitly assigned equal weight.

-We choose fixed weights \(w_i = b^{t+1-i}\), \(b \in (0, 1)\) and \(i=t-t_c+1,\ldots,t\), for nonconformity scores on the corresponding calibration set.
+For the subsequent empirical study, we choose fixed weights \(w_i = b^{t+1-i}\), \(b \in (0, 1)\) and \(i=t-t_c+1, \dots, t\), for nonconformity scores on the corresponding calibration set.
 In this setting, weights decay exponentially as the nonconformity scores get older, akin to the rationale behind the simple exponential smoothing method in time series forecasting \citep{hyndman2021}.
 Then for each \(h \in [H]\), MWCP updates the \(h\)-step-ahead prediction interval: where \(\tilde{w}_i\) and \(\tilde{w}_{t+1}\) are normalized weights given by